ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Improved `range` plugin error message. _(Michael Zronek)_
 - Improved error codes documentation to clarify the hierarchy for developers. _(Michael Zronek)_
 - Out of memory error messages are now uniform. _(Michael Zronek)_
-- Release notes now use git's union merge driver. _(Dominic Jäger)_
-- Please remove me.
-I'm only here for the build server. _(Dominic Jäger)_
-- I'm only here for the build server.
-This PR contains only fix ups. _(Dominic Jäger)_
-- Please remove me.
-I'm only here for the build server. _(Dominic Jäger)_
-- Please remove me.
-I'm only here for the build server. _(Dominic Jäger)_

 ## Infrastructure